ChonkyBuilds/MultiMonitorTools/README.md

 - When the mouse cursor crosses monitors, adjust its position to be physically accurate.

+- Send windows to other monitors or virtual desktops with customizable hotkeys.

+- Customize the tray icon for each virtual desktop to check the current virtual desktop at a glance.

 # Using the app
 If you haven't already, install the [Visual C++ Redistributable Packages](https://aka.ms/vs/17/release/VC_redist.x64.exe).